fshowalter/movielog-archive/reviews/the-long-night-1947.md

 :date: 2015-02-26
 :imdb_id: tt0039581
 :grade: D+
-:pull_quote: _The Long Night_ is one of those films that starts well only to lose its way in the third act.
+:pull_quote: _The Long Night_ is one of those films that starts well, only to lose its way in the third act.
 ---
-_The Long Night_ is one of those films that starts well only to lose its way in the third act.
+_The Long Night_ is one of those films that starts well, only to lose its way in the third act.

 The story starts with a murder.
 We’re inside an apartment building on the working-class side of the tracks.
 We hear gunshots.
 A man staggers out of a unit holding his gut and tumbles down the stairs.
 The police arrive.
 They attempt to extract the shooter.
 Through a door, the shooter says he wants to be left alone.
 We recognize the voice as Henry Fonda’s.